neondatabase/neon/docs/rfcs/027-pageserver-disaster-recovery.md

 backup method, so reliability is very important.
 This implies that other aspects like performance or space reduction are less important.

+### Corrupt WAL

+The process suggested by this RFC assumes that the WAL is free of corruption.
+In some instances, corruption can make it into WAL, like for example when higher level components like postgres or the application first read corrupt data, and then execute a write with data derived from that earlier read.
+That written data might then contain the corruption.

+For example, an application reads some counter, increments it, and then writes the new counter value to the database.
+On a lower leve, the compute might put FPIs (Full Page Images) into the WAL, which have corrupt data for rows unrelated to the write operation at hand.

+Separating corrupt writes from non-corrupt ones is a hard problem in general, and if the application was involved in making the corrupt write, a recovery would also involve the application.
+Therefore, corruption that has made it into the WAL is outside of the scope of this feature.
+However, the WAL replay can be issued to right before the point in time where the corruption occured.
+Then the data loss is isolated to post-corruption writes only.

 ## Impacted components (e.g. pageserver, safekeeper, console, etc)

 Most changes would happen to the pageservers.